TN 28 (11-24)

 3. Individual Is Current SSI Recipient

-If a current SSI recipient could file either an EXR request or an initial claim for the same title II benefit, he or she must file for the benefit with the most retroactivity.
+If a current SSI recipient could file either an EXR request or an initial claim for the same title II benefit, they must file for the benefit with the most retroactivity.
 If EXR does not provide the earliest month of entitlement, or if the entitlement dates are the same for EXR and an initial claim, and the EXR benefit amount is not higher, then the individual will be required to file for both EXR and the initial claim.
 This will protect the EXR filing if the initial claim is denied.
 If both EXR and the initial claim are approved, the individual will be required to accept the benefit that provides the earliest month of entitlement or, if entitlement dates are the same, accept the benefit that would yield the higher benefit payment.
 (See SI 00510.001D.1.a.)

 If the recipient could request EXR for multiple benefits, use the guidelines in SI 00510.001 to SI 00510.030.